darcamo/cmake-integration/README.md

 apply this setting only to a specific project, configure it as a directory-local variable.

 Note: This information is cached after the first retrieval.

+## Integration with language servers

+`cmake-integration` supports the `clangd` and `qmlls` language servers (more could be added in the future).
+This functionality allows it to update the configuration files used by these servers whenever the build directory changes, ensuring they operate correctly.
+Refer to the variables `cmake-integration-setup-clangd` and `cmake-integration-setup-qmlls` for more details.

 ## Integration with the Conan Package Manager